The Quasars.org (QORG, 2004) catalogue can be downloaded from this page.

 NVSS SUMSS

-Optical fields astrometically mis-alligned to Radio catalogues, by field (zipped)
+Optical fields astrometically mis-alligned to Radio catalogues, by field

 Summary graphs of ROSAT field shifts before cutoffs applied HRI